lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Main submit button: `src/components/game/SubmitGuessButton.tsx` adds subtle glow + three sparkles when a location is selected (enabled state).
 Disabled state unchanged.
   - Both components define a small inline `<style>` block for the `sparkle` keyframes to avoid global CSS changes.

+## Game Page: Exit Fullscreen Attention Animation

+- File: `src/components/layouts/GameLayout1.tsx`
+- Behavior: when exiting the fullscreen image (`FullscreenZoomableImage` calls `onExit`), `handleExitImageFullscreen()` briefly pulses the label texts "When?" and "Where?" for 1 second to draw attention back to inputs.
+- Implementation:
+  - State: `const [highlightInputs, setHighlightInputs] = useState(false)`.
+  - On exit: `setHighlightInputs(true); setTimeout(() => setHighlightInputs(false), 1000)`.
+  - Visuals: conditional class applied only to the header labels via `cn(highlightInputs && "animate-pulse")`.
+The cards themselves are not ring-highlighted.
+  - No persistent state; the pulse self-clears after 1s.

 ## UI Polish: Slider and Map Avatar Halo

 - __Shared Slider Styling__